CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 ![Data Explorer content](/img/cloud-native-workspace/data-explorer/de_connections_content.png)

 Once your table or tileset is selected, you can access a preview of the map and some metadata details of the selected table or tileset.
-You can create a map by clicking on the *Create map* button on the top.
+You can create a map by clicking on the *Create map* or *Create a tileset* button on the top.
 This will open the CARTO map-making tool, Builder.
 In case of large amounts of data, the user will be notified of the possibility to create a map with a dataset added as SQL query with a filter applied on it, or to create a tileset to visualize larger volumes of data from the table.

 ![Data Explorer preview map](/img/cloud-native-workspace/data-explorer/de_preview_the_map.png)